 performance writers for stage and screen, illustrators and filmmakers.
 See entries below the quick list for more detailed information.

-In this section we list competitions open to writers of prose and poetry.
+this section we list competitions open to writers of prose and poetry.
 Detailed information is listed below.
-Entries are in date order and those with deadlines looming are highlighted
+Entries are in date order and those with deadlines looming are highlighted in red.

 For THEATRE/FILM/TV etc. Click here: THEATRE, FILM & TV